oracle-livelabs/database/migrate-ssrs-to-oci/introduction/introduction.md

 **Prerequisites**
 * An Oracle Free Tier, Always Free, Paid, or LiveLabs Cloud Account
-* Some understanding of cloud and security terms is helpful.
+* Some understanding of cloud and security terms is helpful
-* Familiarity with Oracle Cloud Infrastructure (OCI) is helpful.
+* Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
-* Required Subnets: One Public subnet to host the Bastion host and One Private subnet for hosting compute instance.
+* Required Subnets: One Public subnet to host the Bastion host and One Private subnet for hosting Compute Instance

 ## Acknowledgements
 * **Author** - Ramesh Babu Donti, Principal Cloud Architect, NA Cloud Engineering